Tinkerforge/doc/en/source/Hardware/Bricklets/Humidity_V2.rst

 |test_connect|.

 |test_tab|
-If everything went as expected ...
-TBD.
+If everything went as expected you can now see the measured relative humidity and temperatures as well as a graph that shows both values over time.
+To test the sensor breath over the sensor.
+The relative humidity should rise and fall again.

 .. image:: /Images/Bricklets/bricklet_humidity_v2_brickv.jpg
    :scale: 100 %